Syize/Cpywpa/README.md

 ## To-Do

 - While wpa_supplicant is cross-plantform, different gcc's macro is required during installation.
 But till now only Linux version has been tested, and I only add Linux's macro to setup.py.
 It will be great if you help me completely complete this program.
+- For now, Cpywpa only supportes several parameters including ssid, psk, priority and key_mgmt.
+I'm going to add other parameters support.
+However I merely use them.
+So it is diffcult to say when I will add.